Shell wins appeal against order to cut emissions – DW – 11/12/2024

 "This applies to the entire world, so also to Shell," the judge said at the time, adding that Shell's commitments to cut emissions by 20% were insufficient.

+The Dutch appeals court today agreed with initial ruling that new oil and gas fields are at odds with the Paris climate agreement.

-Shell quickly appealed that decision, arguing that effective policy not litigation will aid climate action.
+Meanwhile, Shelll's appeal argued that effective policy, not litigation, will better aid climate action.

 During court hearings in April 2024 in The Hague, Shell's lawyer Daan Lunsingh Scheurleer said that the case had "no legal basis" and "obstructs the role that Shell can and wants to play in the energy transition."